She Says, Her Story: Notes on the Female Gaze

 What does the term “female gaze” mean in the context of a patriarchal tradition?

-Norma Broude and Mary Garrard suggest that the goal is not to replace but to expand the discourse about art and gender representation, without resorting to “binary thinking” and “refusing to be trapped by theoretical absolutes” so characteristic of patriarchal culture (“The Expanding Discourse: Feminism and Art History,” 1992).
+Norma Broude and Mary Garrard suggests that the goal is not to replace but to expand the discourse about art and gender representation, without resorting to “binary thinking” and “refusing to be trapped by theoretical absolutes” so characteristic of patriarchal culture (“The Expanding Discourse: Feminism and Art History,” 1992).
 Based on these insights, the “female gaze” is recognized as a way to expand how we see things, informed by a diversity of perspectives that are rich in subjective, historical, cultural, and intergenerational complexity.

 Similarly, She Says, Her Story represents a collection of visual narratives by six contemporary female artists from Taiwan that supersede monolithic views of the male gaze by offering intergenerational stories that navigate and investigate the boundaries between reality and imagination, history and myth, past and present, and loss and recovery.
 These intersections enable female artists to explore freely the vicissitudes of time and space, to recover from loss, to share private moments publicly, and to reclaim the memory of the shamed and the forgotten.
 As Trinh T. Minh-Ha suggests, this in-between space can be empowering: